15 great press release examples (plus tips for SEO and AI visibility in 2026)

 - Create consistent entity signals across media, search engines, and platforms

-- Improve geo-based visibility by associating your brand with specific regions
+- Improve GEO-based visibility by associating your brand with specific regions

 How to write a press release that works